ropensource/Docs/en-us/Development/[English]-smart-contract-development.md

-This guide introduces the development process of smart contracts and issues that need attention in the development process from the perspective of the developer.
-Guide developers to quickly develop high-quality smart contracts on the PlatON network.
+This guide introduces the development process of smart contracts and issues should be noticed during development process from the perspective of the developer.
+It guides developers to quickly develop high-quality smart contracts on the PlatON network.

 ### Smart Contract